IdoKendo/tmux-lazy/README.md

 Lazy.tmux is inspired by [lazy.nvim](https://github.com/folke/lazy.nvim) if you're using nvim and not using lazy.nvim, go give it a try!

+Also huge shoutout to [sessionx](https://github.com/omerxx/tmux-sessionx) as it encouraged me to create this plugin.

 ![image](./img/lazy.png)

 ⚠️  WARNING: lazy.tmux is still in early development stages.
 Some unintended behavior might occur.